-What’s the Difference Between an SUV, a Crossover, & a CUV?
+What’s the Difference Between an SUV, Crossover, & CUV?

-There’s a lot of jargon that the automotive industry tosses around which it assumes people understand but — in actuality–don’t.
-One of the most common questions that we at The News Wheel are asked is, what is the difference between an SUV and a crossover?
+There’s a lot of jargon the automotive industry tosses around that it assumes everyone understands, but — in actuality — they don’t.
+One of the most common questions that I hear is, what is the difference between an SUV and a crossover?

-That’s a tricky question, especially since both types of vehicles closely resemble each other; where do you draw the line?
+That’s a tricky question, especially since both types of vehicles closely resemble each other.
 Despite them being trendy types of vehicles to buy these days, SUVs and crossovers cause buyers notable confusion.

-First of all, let’s define what each of these vehicle types is.
+I’ll start with a definition of each vehicle type’s name.
 An SUV stands for “sport utility vehicle.”
-On the other hand, a crossover is an abbreviated term for a compact sport utility vehicle — a CUV.
+A crossover is an abbreviation for a crossover utility vehicle — a CUV.

-A sport utility vehicle is technically classified as a type of light truck with a full-covered cargo area that is used for passenger seating.
-Many SUVs, thus, have the towing and performance capabilities of a pickup truck.
-They share the same structural underpinnings and arrangement (wheelbase, floorplan, steering, suspensions, powertrain) as a pickup truck.
+A sport utility vehicle is technically a truck with a full-covered cargo area that is used for passenger seating.
+Consequently, most large SUVs have the towing and performance capabilities of a pickup truck.
+They share the same structural underpinnings and arrangement (wheelbase, floorplan, steering, suspension, and powertrain) as a pickup truck.

-In contrast, a crossover uses the platform of a sedan, meaning that its performance, size, and layout is fundamentally different from an SUV.
+In contrast, a crossover uses the platform of a sedan, meaning that its performance, size, and layout are fundamentally different from an SUV’s.
 That’s why crossovers are typically smaller and less powerful than SUVs.
 They’re basically large station wagons.
-Also, crossovers use a unibody construction (a combined body and frame), while SUVs use body-on-frame construction, which is heavier and can withstand the uneven terrain of off-roading.
+Also, crossovers use a unibody construction (a single combined piece), while SUVs use a two-part body-on-frame construction, which is heavier and can withstand the uneven terrain of off-roading.

-The reason you see more actual, full-size SUVs being released by automakers like Ford and Chevrolet is because they already have pickup truck platforms developed.
-Other automakers, like Hyundai and Mazda, produce only crossovers since they don’t have Ford or Chevy’s wide range of pre-existing pickup truck platforms (though Mazda does sell pickups in other markets).
+The reason you see more actual SUVs being released in the U.S. by automakers like Ford and Chevrolet is that they already have pickup truck platforms.
+Other automakers, like Mazda, produce only crossovers since they don’t have Ford or Chevy’s wide range of pre-existing pickup truck platforms (though Mazda does sell pickups in other markets).
 They just stick with their sedan platforms.

 Unfortunately, the moniker “SUV” is often freely applied to both types of vehicles, so identifying what a particular model actually qualifies as isn’t easy.
 You’ll have to do your research and find out which other models in the brand’s lineup share the same platform.